nunorc/journal/posts/2015-11-19-operatos-overloading.markdown

 tags: Haskell
 ---

-Let's say we have defined a type to store pairs of something of type 'a':
+Let's say we have defined a type to store pairs of type `a` as:

     data Pair a = Pair a a deriving (Eq, Show)